What Is Arc Welding?

 - It can be used to weld any type of metal.

-- The types of arc welding are easy to construct and simple to perform.
+- It easy to construct and simple to perform the operations.

 - The high thickness metals can be weld by adjusting the heat output.